 5. Make gratitude your antidote for resentment.

-Gratitude is such a powerful tool for dispelling anger, fostering hope, and creating peace in your life.
+Gratitude is such a powerful tool for dispelling resentment, fostering hope, and creating peace in your life.

 Though each example given above is deeply painful and upsetting, gratitude can help offset some of the negative emotions that will come from them.